rust-lang/rust/text/0000-integer-overflow.md

 [LB24]: https://mail.mozilla.org/pipermail/rust-dev/2014-June/010579.html
 [GH]: https://github.com/rust-lang/rfcs/pull/146

 # Detailed design

 ## Semantics of overflow with the built-in types

-Currently, the built-in arithmetic operators `+`, `-`, `*`, `/`, and `%`, as
+Currently, the built-in arithmetic operators `+`, `-`, `*`, `/`, and
-well as casts using `as` on the built-in types `i8`..`i64`, `u8`..`u64`, `int`, and `uint` are defined as wrapping around on overflow.
-Change this to define them, on overflow, as either returning an unspecified result, or not returning at all (i.e. terminating execution in some fashion, "returning bottom") instead.
+`%`, as well as casts using `as` on the built-in types `i8`..`i64`, `u8`..`u64`, `isize`, and `usize` are defined as wrapping around on overflow.
+Change this to define them, on overflow, as either returning an unspecified result, or task panic, depending on whether the overflow is checked.

 The implication is that overflow is considered to be an abnormal circumstance, a program error, and the programmer expects it not to happen, resp. it is her goal to make sure that it will not.

 However, the compiler is *not* allowed to assume that overflow cannot happen, nor to optimize based on this assumption.
-Where overflow or underflow can be statically detected, the implementation is free, and encouraged, to diagnose it with a warning or an error at compile time, and/or to represent the overflowing value at runtime with some form of bottom (e.g. task failure).
+Where overflow or underflow can be statically detected, the implementation is free, and encouraged, to diagnose it with an error at compile time, and/or to represent the overflowing value at runtime with some form of bottom (e.g. task failure).

 Notes: